-This resistance may be used for numerous reasons, including to control the amount of current in a circuit, and also as a heating element.
-The resistance of wire to conducting an electric current can generate heat, which is utilised in various products such as heaters, toasters, and hairdryers.
+This resistance may be used for numerous reasons, including to control the flow of electricity or the amount of current in a circuit, and also as a heating element.
+The resistance of the wire, while it is conducting electricity, can generate heat, which is utilised in various products such as heaters, toasters, and hairdryers.

 The Resistance Of Wire Explained

 However, resistance wire is not just used in domestic applications, despite these examples of everyday items.
 Resistance wire can be found across a range of industries and applications, including automotive and aerospace applications.

 The quality of resistance wire is tightly controlled by BS 115 requirements (and BS 117, which outlines its required cross-sectional area and states that the diameter of a wire must be less than 0.32mm) because of the many uses of resistance wire and its widespread applications.

 Depending on the application, the combination of metals used within the resistance wire will change to increase or decrease resistance, or to suit the environment of its application – such as temperature.
 No matter of the alloy, resistance wire can be commonly found in varying lengths, from several metres to the great coils necessary for industrial use.